typelevel/sbt-typelevel/docs/index.md

 ## FAQ

+### How do I cut a release?

+Create a release on GitHub with a v-prefixed, semantically-versioned tag.
+Or, tag a commit locally and push to GitHub.
+Example tags: `v0.4.2`, `v1.2.3`, `v1.0.0-M1`, `v1.2.0-RC2`.

 ### How do I introduce breaking changes intended for my next version?

 Bump your `tlBaseVersion` to the next breaking-version according to early-semver, e.g. 0.7 to 0.8 or 4.2 to 5.0.